 One night, as she walked home alone—having put her mother in a cab—she stopped at the window of a bar & café.
 Gazing at the outlines of the listening and laughing bodies inside, she found the shape of her face in the glass.
 Caught between dimensions, it reminded her of someone she had seen only across the room at parties, a woman in a dream who always turns away in the end.
 Though flat like a child’s drawing, her reflection was evidence of a world of depth.
 It contained color and the relics of action; it produced its own shadows, beneath her cheekbone, nose, lip.
 A patron inside looked up and, finding a stranger’s face in the window, smiled.
 Anna returned the smile.
 She was but was not like her child: she was not fully embodied, but she was filled in, distinct from the darkness that clung to her body.
 As the patron turned back to the group they were with, Anna decided to move on.
 It had been a miracle—as others had helped her see—but it was not hers to possess.

 As she came to the end of the block and turned the corner toward home, a shadow emerged from behind a lamp and, as it always did, followed her home.

-Nelson Lloyd is a creative writer, teacher, critic, and cartoonist (gapintheatlas.com) currently living in Michigan and teaching in Palestine.
+Nelson Lloyd is a creative writer, teacher, critic, and cartoonist (gapintheatlas.com) currently living and teaching in Palestine.